 We refer to the Reorganization Transactions and the Combination Transaction collectively as the Transactions.
-Following the Transactions, KKR Guernsey held a 30% economic interest in our Combined Business through Group Holdings, and our principals held a 70% economic interest in our Combined Business through KKR Holdings.
-Through KKR Holdings, our principals will further hold special voting units in our partnership that will enable them to vote alongside our common unitholders in proportion to their interests in the Combined Business with respect to any matters that are submitted to a vote of our common unitholders.
-Following this offering, we will have common units outstanding on a fully diluted basis, with our common unitholders holding common units, or % of our fully diluted common units outstanding, and our principals holding the remaining % of our fully diluted common units outstanding through KKR Holdings.
+Following the Transactions, KKR Guernsey held a 30% economic interest in our Combined Business, and our principals retained a 70% economic interest in our Combined Business through KKR Holdings.
+In connection with our listing on the NYSE on July 15, 2010, KKR Guernsey contributed its 30% interest held through Group Holdings to KKR & Co.
+L.P. in exchange for NYSE listed common units and distributed those common units to holders of KKR Guernsey units.
+As a result, as of July 15, 2010, KKR & Co.
+L.P. held a 30% economic interest in our Combined Business previously held by KKR Guernsey.
+Through KKR Holdings, our principals hold special voting units in our partnership that enable them to vote alongside our common unitholders in proportion to their interests in the Combined Business with respect to any matters that are submitted to a vote of our common unitholders.

 As is commonly the case with limited partnerships, our limited partnership agreement provides for the management of our business and affairs by a general partner rather than a board of directors.
 Our Managing Partner serves as our general partner and has a board of directors that is co-chaired by our founders, Henry Kravis and George Roberts, who also serve as our Co-Chief Executives.
 Our senior principals control our Managing Partner and you will not hold securities of our Managing Partner and will not be entitled to vote in the election of its directors or other matters affecting its governance.
-For a description of the Combination Transaction, the Reorganization Transactions, the components of our business owned by the KKR Group Partnerships and a diagram illustrating our ownership and organizational structure giving effect to the Offering Transactions, see "Organizational Structure."
+For a description of the Combination Transaction, the Reorganization Transactions, the components of our business owned by the KKR Group Partnerships and a diagram illustrating our ownership and organizational structure, see "Organizational Structure."